SNAPSHOT-India stocks, bonds, rupee, swap, call at 0806 GMT

 -------------------------------------

-The benchmark five-year swap rate down 3 basis points at 7.57 percent, while the one-year rate 6 basis points lower at 8.26 percent.
+Benchmark five-year swap rate down 13 basis points at 7.10 percent, while the one-year rate 11 basis points lower at 7.71 pct.

 CALL MONEY